 Also, managers were encouraged to look for opportunities to find cost savings in their current operations, to think creatively and collaborate with others, inside and outside of City Hall, to identify ways that they could achieve the same or better results at lower costs.
-Managers' hard work will help to craft a more streamlined budget and fund the services necessary to achieve the community priority outcomes despite the current economic times.
+Managers' hard work will help to craft a more streamlined budget and fund the services necessary to achieve the community priority outcomes.